-Starting with version 21.04, OpenEMM supports DKIM.
-DKIM configuration and administration is done by two shell scripts in directory /home/openemm/bin. dkim-creat lets you create and implement new DKIM keys.
-It uses tool dkim-mgr for that purpose. dkimmgr is the core tool to maintain DKIM keys.
+OpenEMM supports DKIM keys as an essential standard to improve the deliverability of emails.
+DKIM key configuration and administration is done by two shell scripts in directory /home/openemm/bin:

+- dkim-creat lets you create and implement new DKIM keys.
+Its syntax is dkim-creat <domain> <selector> <length> - dkim-mgr is the core tool to maintain DKIM keys.
+It is used by dkim-creat.

-To create a new DKIM key, launch dkim-creat as user openemm in your working directory with 3 parameters:
+To create a new DKIM key, launch dkim-creat as user merger in your working directory with 3 parameters:

-- the domain for which a DKIM key should be created - the selector to identify the correct DKIM key (like "openemm") - the bit length of the key (we recommend 2.048 bits, maximum should be 4.096 bits)
+- the domain for which a DKIM key should be created (<domain>) - a selector like "emm" to identify the correct DKIM key (<selector>) - the bit length of the key we recommend 2.048 bits, maximum should be 4.096 bits (<length>)